Milstein Center for Teaching and Learning

 The Personal Librarian program connects each student and faculty member with a member of our research and instruction team, librarians specializing in academic disciplines across the curriculum.
 Incoming students are assigned to a personal librarian who will help them navigate library resources, build on their research interests, and explore new methods for research and scholarship.
 Personal librarians seek to understand student, faculty, and staff research needs, and provide individualized attention to the researcher through one on one consultation.
 As students select a major, the librarian affiliated with their field becomes a guide for the research process in advanced courses, and ultimately the senior project, thesis, or capstone.
 Librarians also provide instructional workshops in First Year Writing as well as foundational courses across the curriculum.
 They support both students and faculty in making connections from the course syllabus to the vast collections available at the Barnard Library, within the Columbia University Library system, and across the New York metropolitan area.
 The Personal Librarians are partners for researchers seeking to build projects that utilize the Milstein Centers, serving as a point of connection to other Milstein specialists.

-The Barnard Archives and Special Collections collects and makes accessible materials that document campus and academic life at Barnard.
-In addition to documenting the history of the College, the mission of the Barnard Archives is pedagogical at its foundation.
+The Barnard Archives and Special Collections collects and makes accessible materials that document campus and academic life at Barnard, as well as histories of feminism and dance.
+The history of the College, the mission of the Barnard Archives is pedagogical at its foundation.
 We provide source material to students, staff, alums, faculty, and administrators, and other members of the Barnard College and Columbia University communities, as well as to local, national, and international researchers, activists, and artists.
-The Barnard Archives and Special Collections also seeks to grow Special Collections that relate to histories of Feminism; Women’s, Sexuality, and Gender Studies; and Dance.
+Our work is informed by reparative and redistributive frameworks, to actively confront histories of exclusion of people with marginalized identities within our collections

 Instructional Media and Technology Services (IMATS) consists of two units: Audiovisual Technology Services, which supports Barnard's audiovisual needs and classroom technologies; and Instructional Media Services, which provides resources and training in media equipment, editing, and digital technology for Barnard College.
 Our media equipment room is located on the second floor of the Milstein Building, where a variety of equipment is available for checkout including cameras, projectors, microphones, and more.
 IMATS supports academic technologies at Barnard as well, including Canvas, course evaluations, the digital archives collections, website development, and consultation on implementation of new software or computing needs.
 IMATS uses media and technology to support scholarship and creativity at Barnard.